Serpent: Scalable and Efficient Image Restoration via Multi-scale Structured State Space Models: Abstract

 \section{Abstract}

 The landscape of computational building blocks of efficient image restoration architectures is dominated by a combination of convolutional processing and various attention mechanisms.
-However, convolutional filters are inherently local and therefore struggle at modeling long-range dependencies in images.
-On the other hand, attention excels at capturing global interactions between arbitrary image regions, however at a quadratic cost in image dimension.
-In this work, we propose \archname{}, an architecture that leverages recent advances in state space models (SSMs) in its core computational block.
-SSMs, originally introduced for sequence modeling, can maintain a global receptive field with a favorable linear scaling in input size.
-Our preliminary results demonstrate that \archname{} can achieve reconstruction quality on par with state-of-the-art techniques, while requiring orders of magnitude less compute (up to 150 fold reduction in FLOPS) and a factor of up to $5\times$ less GPU memory while maintaining a compact model size.
+However, convolutional filters, while efficient, are inherently local and therefore struggle with modeling long-range dependencies in images.
+In contrast, attention excels at capturing global interactions between arbitrary image regions but suffers from a quadratic cost in image dimension.
+In this work, we propose Serpent, an efficient architecture for high-resolution image restoration that combines recent advances in state space models (SSMs) with multi-scale signal processing in its core computational block.
+SSMs, originally introduced for sequence modeling, can maintain a global receptive field with a favorable linear scaling in the input size.
+We propose a novel hierarchical architecture inspired by traditional signal processing principles that converts the input image into a collection of sequences and processes them multi-scale.
+Our experimental results demonstrate that Serpent can achieve reconstruction quality on par with state-of-the-art techniques while requiring orders of magnitude less compute (up to $150$ fold reduction in FLOPS) and a factor of up to $5\times$ less GPU memory while maintaining a compact model size.
+The efficiency gains achieved by \archname{} are especially notable at high image resolutions.
+The source code and pretrained models are available at \href{https://github.com/AIF4S/Serpent}{https://github.com/AIF4S/Serpent}.